Roger Federer has regained the world number one spot to match Pete Sampras's record for 286 weeks at the top.

 Brit Jonny Marray is up to 21, from 76, in the men's doubles rankings after his title win with Dane Freddie Nielsen.

 Djokovic slips to two in the rankings while Rafael Nadal is at three with Murray still at four.

 Beaten Wimbledon semi-finalist Victoria Azarenka takes over as women's world number one from Maria Sharapova while champion Serena Williams moves up to fourth from sixth.

-A year ago, after illness and injury, Williams had slumped to 175th place in
+A year ago, after illness and injury, Williams had slumped to 175th place in the WTA rankings.

 Britain's Heather Watson rises 24 places to a career-high 79th after the 20-year-old reached the third round at Wimbledon.